kenanwang/kenanwang.github.io/resources.md

 ---

 ### Product Management
 People often ask "What *is* a product manager?".
+[Shreyas Doshi]((https://twitter.com/shreyas)) says the role is to "define the product & orchestrate actions across the org to enable its success".

+Another question we can ask is "*Why* do product managers exist?"
+Because of consumer choice.
+When the industrial age created consumer choice, companies needed to provide differentiated value through R&D and marketing - the brand and the brand manager were born.
+The internet age has exploded consumer choice even further.
+User experience is therefore critical to software; the customer voice must be embedded deeply into all parts of the software lifecycle - that's why software product managers exist.

-I like Ken Norton's definition: "a technical, user-focused team leader working closely with engineers and designers to guide products".
-His [classic essay on how to hire product managers](https://www.bringthedonuts.com/essays/productmanager.html) doubles as instructions on how to be hired.
+Ken Norton's [classic essay on how to hire product managers](https://www.bringthedonuts.com/essays/productmanager.html) doubles as instructions on how to be hired.

-The seminal book in the space has to be Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
+The canonical book in the space is Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
+The canonical newsletter is [Lenny's](https://www.lennysnewsletter.com/).

 From the perspective of an investor-founder, Michael Seibel breaks down [building products at start ups](https://www.youtube.com/watch?v=C27RVio2rOs) with great clarity.

-If you follow one product person on twitter make it [Shreyas Doshi](https://twitter.com/shreyas).

-A lot of product training is probably over-priced garbage, [Jeff Patton's course](https://jpattonassociates.com/) is not, it's excellent.
+A lot of product training sucks, [Jeff Patton's course](https://jpattonassociates.com/) does not, it's great.

 Strategic thinking is key to product management, [*Good Strategy / Bad Strategy*](https://a.co/d/fYfWCyJ) is a defining modern text on the subject.
 Ben Thompson's [Statechery blog and podcast](https://stratechery.com/concepts/) analyzes tech news with a strategic lens.